 We keep the number of securities in the long position of the portfolio small so that we are not diversified to such an extent that our long stocks perform similar to the broad market.
 For example, we would not use a broad market index fund as the long portion of the portfolio because our most common hedge is a short of the S&P 500 index.
 The performance of an overly diversified portfolio of long stocks would be negated by our hedges in many instances.
 We often use actively managed or style ETFs that out perform the market in up trends.

 We generally hedge our long portfolio by adding an offsetting short of the S&P 500 Index that varies in size depending on market conditions.
 When our Market Risk Indicator signals a warning we use more aggressive instruments to hedge.
 These instruments can include; put options that mirror our portfolio, dynamic volatility instruments like XVZ, mid-term volatility ETFs like VXZ or VIXM, or actively managed short funds like HDGE.
 We do not use juiced ETFs (double or triple inverse instruments) because they are designed for very short term trading and we often hedge our portfolio for weeks or months when market conditions are uncertain or dangerous.
-We like the dynamic volatility ETN XVZ as a hedge because it has substantial gains during a serious decline.
+We like the theory behind the dynamic volatility ETN XVZ because it uses a combination of short and long term volatility during periods of rapid price movements.
+As a result, it has substantial gains during a serious decline.
+However, XVZ is thinly traded so it introduces several problems in “real life” portfolio management such as lack of bids (you may not be able to get out when you want), wide spreads, etc. Bottom line, make sure you’re comfortable with the risk of a low volume instrument before using it.
 Here are more details about XVZ and how to use volatility to hedge your portfolio.

 This strategy tends to out perform in strong up trends and under perform in choppy markets and small corrections.
 It can out perform during substantial market declines when volatility and put option premiums are rising.
 It has also under performed when the implied volatility of put option premiums is falling or moving sideways.